cyriux/livingdocumentation-thebook/manuscript/README.txt

 # Current state of the book

-- content is mostly there (unless a file is almost empty), but a lot is still not publish nor publish-able yet
+- content is all there
-- content has to be totally reviewed and edited for better sentences
+- content has yet to be reviewed and edited for better sentences
 - every todo and work in progress has to be done
-- most pictures need cleaning or plain re-doing
+- some pictures need cleaning or plain re-doing

 # Published content